Get Assistance

 To have your dependant recognised you will need to complete Form AC 832.

-You can phone the Defence Family Helpline for assistance or contact your nearest Defence Community Organisation Office and ask to speak to a social worker.
+You can phone the Defence Family Helpline for assistance or contact your nearest Defence Member and Family Support (DMFS) Office and ask to speak to a social worker.

 They will give you information and support to begin the recognition process.